aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 **Resource importing use cases**

-1. You previously created an AWS resource (for example, an S3 bucket) manually, and you would like to manage it using CloudFormation.
+1. You previously created an AWS resource (for example, an Amazon S3 bucket) with e.g., the AWS Management Console or the AWS CLI, and you would like to manage your resource using CloudFormation.
-2. You want to reorganize resources by life cycle and ownership into single stacks for easier management (for example, IAM Role resources, Security Group resources, et cetera).
+2. You want to reorganize resources by lifecycle and ownership into single stacks for easier management (for example, security group resources, et cetera).
 3. You want to nest an existing stack within an existing one.
 For more information, see [Nesting an existing stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-nested-stacks.html).
 4. You want to match the CloudFormation configuration for a resource which was updated out of band.